sparkflows/sparkflows-docs/docs/superset/connect-databricks.rst

 Once Superset is running, you can connect it to Databricks Tables.

-NOTE * Make sure that the Databricks cluster is running
+.. note::  Make sure that the Databricks cluster is running

 Install the Python dependencies
 ----------------